sanel/jarbloat/README.md

 make uberjar
 ```

-and you will get standalone uberjar in `target/jarbloat.jar`.
-To
+and you will get a standalone uberjar in `target/jarbloat.jar.` To
-compile it to standalone binary, install
+compile it to a standalone binary, install
 [GraalVM](https://www.graalvm.org/) and run:

 ```